Background and activities

 His main publications are Geist, der Natur befreit: Die trinitarische Kosmologie Gregors von Nazianz im Horizont einer ökologischen Theologie der Befreiung (Mainz: Grünewald 1995, Russian edition Arkhangelsk: University Press 1999, revised English edition Creation Set Free: The Spirit as Liberator of Nature (Sacra Doctrina: Christian Theology for a Postmodern Age, 4), (Grand Rapids: Eerdmans 2005, with a preface by Jürgen Moltmann), Geist, der lebendig macht: Lavierungen zur ökologischen Befreiungstheologie, (Frankfurt/M.: Verlag für interkulturelle Kommunikation 1997), God in Context: A Survey on Contextual Theology, (Aldershot: Ashgate 2003, with a preface by Mary C. Grey), Architecture, Aesth/Ethics and Religion (ed.)
-(Frankfurt/M. and London: Verlag für interkulturelle Kommunikation 2005), Spaces of Mobility: The Planning, Ethics, Engineering and Religion of Human Motion, (ed. with T. Hoff and T. Sager, London: Equinox 2008), The Ethics of Mobilities: Rethinking Place, Exclusion, Freedom and Environment, (ed. with T. Sager, Farnham and Burlington VT: Ashgate 2008), In the Beginning Is the Icon: A Liberative Theology of Images, Visual Arts and Culture, (London: Equinox 2009, with a preface by Nicholas Wolterstorff), Så främmande det lika:Samisk konst i ljuset av religion och globalisering ("So Strange so Similar: Sami Arts, Religion & Globalization", Trondheim: Tapir 2009), Theology in Built Environments – Exploring Religion, Architecture, and Design, (ed., New Brunswick and London: Transaction 2009), Religion, Ecology & Gender:East-West Perspectives,(ed. with Kim, Y.-B., Berlin-Münster-Wien-Zürich-London: LIT 2009), Nature, Space and the Sacred: Transdisciplinary Perspectives, (ed. with P. Scott et al., Farnham and VT: Ashgate 2009), Raum und Geist: Zur Erdung und Beheimatung der Religion – Eine theologische Ästh/Ethik des Raums, (Göttingen: Vandenhoeck & Ruprecht 2010), Religion and Dangerous Environmental Change: Transdisciplinary Perspectives on the Ethics of Climate and Sustainability, (ed. with D. Gerten, Berlin-Münster-Wien-Zürich-London: LIT 2010), Religion som rörelse: Exkursioner i rum, tro och mobilitet, ("Religion as Movement", Trondheim: Tapir 2010), Ecological Awareness: Exploring Religion, Ethics and Aesthetics, (ed. with H. Eaton, Berlin-Münster-Wien-Zürich-London: LIT 2010), Religion in Global Environmental and Climate Change: Sufferings, Values, Lifestyles,(ed. with D. Gerten, New York and London: Continuum 2011), Religion, Space & the Environment, (New Brunswick NJ: Transaction Publishers 2014), Christian Faith and the Earth: Current Paths and Emerging Horizons in Ecotheology, (ed. with E. Conradie, C. Deane-Drummond and D. Edwards, New York and London: Bloomsbury 2014), Technofutures: Transdisciplinary Perspectives on Nature and the Sacred, (ed. with C. Deane-Drummond and B. Szerszynski, Farnham: Ashgate 2015), Spaces in-between: Cultural and Political Perspectives on Environmental Discourse, (ed. with M. Luccarelli, (Studies in Environmental Humanities 2), Leiden: Brill Rodopi 2015), [Guest editor of] Worldviews: Global Religions, Culture, Ecology, Special Issue “Spatial Turns,” Worldviews: Global Religions, Culture, Ecology 20, 3, 2016, Religion in the Anthropocene, (ed. with C. Deane-Drummond and M. Vogt, Eugene: Wipf & Stock 2017), Arts, Religion and the Environment: Exploring Nature’s Texture, (ed. with Forrest Clingerman, (Studies in Environmental Humanities), Leiden: Brill Rodopi, forthcoming 2018), Eschatology as Imagining the End: Faith between Hope and Despair, (ed., (Routledge New Critical Thinking in Religion, Theology and Biblical Studies), London/New York: Routledge, forthcoming 2018).
+(Frankfurt/M. and London: Verlag für interkulturelle Kommunikation 2005), Spaces of Mobility: The Planning, Ethics, Engineering and Religion of Human Motion, (ed. with T. Hoff and T. Sager, London: Equinox 2008), The Ethics of Mobilities: Rethinking Place, Exclusion, Freedom and Environment, (ed. with T. Sager, Farnham and Burlington VT: Ashgate 2008), In the Beginning Is the Icon: A Liberative Theology of Images, Visual Arts and Culture, (London: Equinox 2009, with a preface by Nicholas Wolterstorff), Så främmande det lika:Samisk konst i ljuset av religion och globalisering ("So Strange so Similar: Sami Arts, Religion & Globalization", Trondheim: Tapir 2009), Theology in Built Environments – Exploring Religion, Architecture, and Design, (ed., New Brunswick and London: Transaction 2009), Religion, Ecology & Gender:East-West Perspectives,(ed. with Kim, Y.-B., Berlin-Münster-Wien-Zürich-London: LIT 2009), Nature, Space and the Sacred: Transdisciplinary Perspectives, (ed. with P. Scott et al., Farnham and VT: Ashgate 2009), Raum und Geist: Zur Erdung und Beheimatung der Religion – Eine theologische Ästh/Ethik des Raums, (Göttingen: Vandenhoeck & Ruprecht 2010), Religion and Dangerous Environmental Change: Transdisciplinary Perspectives on the Ethics of Climate and Sustainability, (ed. with D. Gerten, Berlin-Münster-Wien-Zürich-London: LIT 2010), Religion som rörelse: Exkursioner i rum, tro och mobilitet, ("Religion as Movement", Trondheim: Tapir 2010), Ecological Awareness: Exploring Religion, Ethics and Aesthetics, (ed. with H. Eaton, Berlin-Münster-Wien-Zürich-London: LIT 2010), Religion in Global Environmental and Climate Change: Sufferings, Values, Lifestyles,(ed. with D. Gerten, New York and London: Continuum 2011), Religion, Space & the Environment, (New Brunswick NJ: Transaction Publishers 2014), Christian Faith and the Earth: Current Paths and Emerging Horizons in Ecotheology, (ed. with E. Conradie, C. Deane-Drummond and D. Edwards, New York and London: Bloomsbury 2014), Technofutures: Transdisciplinary Perspectives on Nature and the Sacred, (ed. with C. Deane-Drummond and B. Szerszynski, Farnham: Ashgate 2015), Spaces in-between: Cultural and Political Perspectives on Environmental Discourse, (ed. with M. Luccarelli, (Studies in Environmental Humanities 2), Leiden: Brill Rodopi 2015), [Guest editor of] Worldviews: Global Religions, Culture, Ecology, Special Issue “Spatial Turns,” Worldviews: Global Religions, Culture, Ecology 20, 3, 2016, Religion in the Anthropocene, (ed. with C. Deane-Drummond and M. Vogt, Eugene: Wipf & Stock 2017), Arts, Religion and the Environment: Exploring Nature’s Texture (ed. with Forrest Clingerman, (Studies in Environmental Humanities 6), Leiden: Brill Rodopi 2018), (ed.)
+Eschatology as Imagining the End: Faith between Hope and Despair, (Routledge New Critical Thinking in Religion, Theology and Biblical Studies, London/New York: Routledge 2018), Weather, Religion and Climate Change, ((Routledge Environmental Humanities), London and New York: Routledge 2020), Contextual Theology: Skills and Practices of Liberating Faith, (ed. with Mika Vähäkangas, (Routledge New Critical Thinking in Religion Theology and Biblical Studies), London and New York: Routledge 2021).

 Scientific, academic and artistic work